 At this point, a lot of digital ink has been spent discussing the benefits of radiant heating and cooling systems in the built environment.
 Traditional forced-air systems, while cheaper to install, use more energy to properly condition a space.
-Radiant solutions are generally more effective in providing and controlling occupant comfort than forced-air systems.
+Radiant solutions often recommended by MEP engineering experts because they are more effective in providing and controlling occupant comfort than forced-air systems.

 However, there remains a significant hesitation toward integrating radiant technology across building market sectors, due in large part to higher upfront costs of installation.
 For example, the addition of radiant slabs may add about $10/sq.ft. on average to up-front costs of a traditional mechanical system.
 However, there are several downline avenues for return on investment that offer owners the opportunity to recoup that cost.

 “At $34.19/sq.ft., re-purposing the saved areas as usable leasing space instead of mechanical rooms added up to an additional $302,000 in annual non-energy benefits.”